Global Change Institute

 E: gci@uq.edu.au

-For room bookings, please complete the GCI room booking form.
+For room bookings, please complete the GCI room booking form and refer to the room booking guidelines.